 The College also sponsors one defined contribution plan, and as such, benefits depend solely on amounts contributed to the plan plus investment earnings.
 Full-time faculty and administrative employees are eligible to participate from the date of employment, and clerical employees have a one year waiting period.
 Participation is mandatory for full-time faculty and administrative employees upon reaching the age of 30 or after two years of employment, whichever is the later date.
-Participation is mandatory for full-time faculty may participate after earning four seniority units, as defined in the collective bargaining agreement.
+Participation is mandatory for full-time classified and confidential employees upon reaching the age of 30 or after four years of employment, whichever is the later date.
+Part-time faculty may participate after earning four seniority units, as defined in the collective bargaining agreement.
 College policy and collective bargaining agreements require that both the employee and the College contribute amounts, as set forth below, based on the employee's earnings.

 The College's contributions for each employee (and interest allocated to the employee's accounts) are fully vested.
 Death benefits for value of accumulation are provided to the beneficiary of a participant who dies prior to retirement.
 Various payment options are available.
-The College has 1,013 employees participating in this program.
+The College has 977 employees participating in this program.

-The payroll for employees covered by the three plans was \$75,405,839 and the College's total payroll is \$76,981,849 at June 30, 2023.
-Contributions made by the College for the year ended June 30, 2023 are \$6,137,933, representing 8.14% of covered payroll.
-College employees contributed \$5,036,910 for the year ended June 30, 2023.
+The payroll for employees covered by the three plans was \$78,504,296 and the College's total payroll is \$79,190,152 at June 30, 2024.
+Contributions made by the College for the year ended June 30, 2024 are \$6,210,013, representing 7.91% of covered payroll.
+College employees contributed \$4,681,461 for the year ended June 30, 2024.